Wtell64/aspnet-mvc-ads/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/Breadcrumbsaspnet-mvc-ads`)
+2. Create your Feature Branch (`git checkout -b feature/aspnet-mvc-ads`)
-3. Commit your Changes (`git commit -m 'Add some Breadcrumbsaspnet-mvc-ads'`)
+3. Commit your Changes (`git commit -m 'Add some aspnet-mvc-ads'`)
-4. Push to the Branch (`git push origin feature/Breadcrumbsaspnet-mvc-ads`)
+4. Push to the Branch (`git push origin feature/aspnet-mvc-ads`)
 5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>